 Sometimes called “man boobs”, gynecomastia is a medical condition in which males have excess breast tissue beneath and around their nipples.
 The condition is relatively common.
-However, many men don’t realize they have it or don’t know that it’s treatable
+However, many men don’t realize they have it or don’t know that it’s treatable.
+This condition is often associated with male breast enlargement and can affect the overall appearance of the chest.

-In this article, we’ll be discussing the “gynecomastia pinch test”, which is a simple test that you (or your doctor) can perform to help determine if you have gynecomastia.
+In this article, we’ll be discussing the “gynecomastia pinch test”, which is a simple test that you (or your doctor) can perform to help determine if you have gynecomastia and distinguish between fat and glandular breast tissue in one or both breasts, including the presence of breast gland tissue, and whether gynecomastia treatment or gynecomastia surgery may be needed.

 How Do I Know if I Have Gyno or Fat?